If you like TWER, please consider supporting my work via Patreon. Thanks!

 But it wasn’t just the hype that had Auburn players and coaches literally wide awake the night before.
 It was the music.
 And the pranks.
 And God only knows what else.

-“The hotel we stayed in was somewhat close to a lot of their fraternity houses,” said Bylsma, a senior defensive end for the Tigers that year.
+“The hotel we stayed in was somewhat close to a lot of their fraternity houses,” says Bylsma, a senior defensive end for the Tigers that year.
 “They set up these speakers, probably four or five feet tall, and put them on top of the buildings and just blared them all night long.”

 Then swarmed the hordes.